Langston Hughes: Career

-First published in 1921 in The Crisis—official magazine of the National Association for the Advancement of Colored People (NAACP)—"The Negro Speaks of Rivers" became Hughes's signature poem and was collected in his first book of poetry, The Weary Blues (1926).
+First published in 1921 in The Crisis, the official magazine of the National Association for the Advancement of Colored People (NAACP), "The Negro Speaks of Rivers" became Hughes's signature poem and was collected in his first book of poetry, The Weary Blues (1926).
 Hughes's first and last published poems appeared in The Crisis; more of his poems were published in The Crisis than in any other journal.
-Hughes' life and work were enormously influential during the Harlem Renaissance of the 1920s, alongside those of his contemporaries, Zora Neale Hurston, Wallace Thurman, Claude McKay, Countee Cullen, Richard Bruce Nugent, and Aaron Douglas.
+Hughes's life and work were enormously influential during the Harlem Renaissance of the 1920s, alongside those of his contemporaries: Zora Neale Hurston, Wallace Thurman, Claude McKay, Countee Cullen, Richard Bruce Nugent, and Aaron Douglas.
 Except for McKay, they worked together also to create the short-lived magazine Fire!!
 Devoted to Younger Negro Artists.

 Hughes and his contemporaries had different goals and aspirations than the black middle class.
 Hughes and his fellows tried to depict the "low-life" in their art, that is, the real lives of blacks in the lower social-economic strata.
 They criticized the divisions and prejudices within the black community based on skin color.
 Hughes wrote what would be considered their manifesto, "The Negro Artist and the Racial Mountain", published in The Nation in 1926:

 The younger Negro artists who create now intend to express our individual dark-skinned selves without fear or shame.
 If white people are pleased we are glad.
 If they are not, it doesn't matter.
 We know we are beautiful.
 And ugly, too.
 The tom-tom cries, and the tom-tom laughs.
 If colored people are pleased we are glad.
 If they are not, their displeasure doesn't matter either.
 We build our temples for tomorrow, strong as we know how, and we stand on top of the mountain free within ourselves.

+The first time that Hughes Langston mentioned the Southern U.S in one of his poems was as far back as in June 1922, when, in an issue of "The Crisis", Hughes published a poem called "The South".
+The poem conveyed how Hughes initially saw the region and its people, describing them as lazy and stupid, thus embracing stereotypes of the time.
+This perspective was soon to change in a very important and significantly impactful voyage to the South.

+In the spring of 1927, he was asked to perform his poems at Fisk University, a historically black university in Nashville, and at a Young Women's Christian Association convention in Texas.
+He happily accepted the requests as he saw it as an opportunity to travel to the Southern U.S. and more specifically to document and learn about the lives of the people of color located in the area.
+His travel would be financially supported by Charlotte Osgood Mason who wanted him to get info regarding the local folk culture.
+Osgood Mason and Langston later had a falling out due to Osgood's perspectives on black people, to the point he would later hint in his 1939 poem "Poet to Patron".